20+ Ryanair tips

 Many people jet home from a holiday with more than they took.
 If that's you, make sure you leave space in your luggage for some miniature clogs or an "I love Rome" mug.

 If you're planning to take larger suitcases up to 20kg, paying when you book costs £21-£40 per bag, per flight.
 Yet if you add luggage later or wait until the airport, the price can be up to £60 per bag, per flight – even if you buy hold baggage just a few hours after your original booking.
+This goes up to £75 if you somehow manage to wheel your big bag all the way to the gate.
 See a full list of Ryanair baggage fees.

 So if you're travelling with a couple of 20kg checked bags and don't book in advance, you could end up shelling out £240 for a round trip.

 To avoid paying for too many bags, try to limit the amount of hold baggage you take.
 For instance, if going as a couple, with friends or with family, why not cram as much into one suitcase as possible to check in, such as liquids that you can't take on the flight, and put the rest in your hand luggage?
-Also see former MSE Rose's video for how to squeeze as much into one bag as possible.
+The Family Plus fare is also worth considering, as that includes one 20KG bag per booking.

 If you've experienced the boarding gate of a Ryanair flight, there are usually a few who try to cram as much into their handbag as it will take.